sourcecrypto/sourcecrypto.github.io/_posts/transcripts/2019-07-30-epicenter-mark-miller-agoric.md

 ---
 layout: single
-title: "Agoric and the Decades-Long Quest for Secure Smart Contracts - Hyperlink Annotated Transcript"
+title: "Agoric and the Decades-Long Quest for Secure Smart Contracts - Hyperlink Annotation"
 description: "Agoric and the Decades-Long Quest for Secure Smart Contracts - Epicenter Podcast - Hyperlink Annotated Transcript"
 excerpt: "We discussed his visionary 1988 Agoric papers, which explored how markets could be applied to the world of software.
 We also covered how his view of smart contracts, which focused on secure bilateral agreements complements and converges with blockchain.
 Finally, we covered his new company Agoric and their conceptualization of higher order smart contracts."
 share: true